yudhaafrizarevi/vagrant-apache-web-deployment/README.md

 # Vagrant Apache Web Deployment

-## 📌 Overview

-This project demonstrates the implementation of Infrastructure as Code (IaC) using Vagrant to automatically provision a CentOS Stream 9 virtual machine.
-During provisioning, Apache HTTP Server (httpd) is installed, configured, and used to deploy a responsive website template automatically.
+This project demonstrates the implementation of **Infrastructure as Code (IaC)** using **Vagrant** to automatically provision a **CentOS Stream 9** virtual machine.
+During provisioning, **Apache HTTP Server (httpd)** is installed, configured, and used to deploy a responsive website automatically.

-The project aims to simplify web server deployment by automating the entire setup process with a single command.

 ---

 ## 🚀 Features

 - Automated virtual machine provisioning using Vagrant
-- Apache HTTP Server (httpd) installation and configuration
+- Automatic Apache HTTP Server (httpd) installation
 - Automated website deployment
 - Private network configuration
-- Shell script provisioning
+- Shell-based provisioning
-- One-command deployment (`vagrant up`)
+- One-command deployment with `vagrant up`

 ---